 - The Next Few Years: Scarring will fade but not disappear.
 You can help your body to heal and minimize scarring by keeping your incision site out of the sun and moisturizing frequently.

-As the top-recommended postoperative care center in Los Angeles, Pearl Wellness is proud to offer discreet, luxury care that allows you to recover in tranquility.
-No matter what your expected breast reduction recovery timeline may be, you can benefit from the 24-hour care, luxury recovery center amenities, and personalized concierge service provided through our wellness suites within the 5-star Viceroy L’Ermitage Beverly Hills hotel.
+As the top-recommended postoperative care center in Beverly Hills, Los Angeles, Pearl Recovery Retreat and Wellness is proud to offer discreet, luxury care that allows you to recover in tranquility.
+No matter what your expected breast reduction recovery timeline may be, you can benefit from the 24-hour care, luxury recovery center amenities, and personalized concierge service provided through our wellness suites.

 Fill out our online form to tell us about what you’ll need during your breast reduction recovery time and to inquire about a reservation.